pivotal/docs-tap/install.md

     tanzu package available list tap.tanzu.vmware.com --namespace tap-install
     ```

-1. Create a `tap-values.yml` by using the following sample as a guide and select a profile to
+1. Create a `tap-values.yml` file by using the applicable profile sample as a guide.

-install by changing the `profile` value.
+These samples were designed to encompass the minimal amount of configuration required to successfully deploy the Tanzu Application Platform.

+The sample values file contains the necessary defaults for both the meta-package ('parent' TAP package) and subordinate packages (individual 'child' packages).

+The values file you provide during installation will be used for further configuration during the life of your TAP installation.

+NOTE: It is important to save this file for future use.

 #### Full Profile